 Ambulatory Safety

-Children receive vastly more health care in the outpatient than inpatient setting.
+Children receive vastly more health care in the outpatient than in the inpatient setting.
 For every single inpatient visit, an estimated 28 outpatient visits occur.

-Serious harm can happen in either setting, and preliminary data suggests that the outpatient setting may be even more complex and error prone than the inpatient environment.
-The network is focusing on three areas: Ambulatory Foundations, Ambulatory CLABSI, and Ambulatory Incubator.
-SPS has only begun their initial work into reducing harm in the Ambulatory setting.
-As tools and resources are developed from the network’s testing, they will be published here for public use.
+Serious harm can happen in either setting, and preliminary data suggest that the outpatient setting may be even more complex and error-prone than the inpatient environment.
+The Network is focusing on two areas: Ambulatory Foundations and Ambulatory CLABSI.
+SPS has only begun its initial work on reducing harm in the ambulatory setting.
+As tools and resources are developed from the Network’s testing, they will be published here for public use.

 Ambulatory Foundations